-SILBERSALZ 2020 - Conference
+SILBERSALZ Science & Media Festival 2020 - Conference

 • Be inspired by standout keynotes and engage in enlightening interactive formats.

 • Discover new projects: our science & media pitch is a unique opportunity to hear about the latest concepts, research, discoveries and science projects in development – for commissioning, coproduction or distribution on all platforms.
 The Call for Science Projects is still open.
 Apply with your project by 14 August 2020!

-• Share your feedback and know-how with the pitching teams in roundtable discussions following the pitching.
-More info on how to sign up will follow in May.
+• Share your feedback and know-how with the pitching teams

-• Expand your network: A chance make new connections in the scientific world, as well as with foundations and creators from all fields – to meet, exchange and kickstart future collaborations while catching up with your peers.
+• Expand your network: A chance to make new connections in the scientific world, as well as with foundations and creators from all fields – to meet, exchange and kickstart future collaborations while catching up with your peers.

 • Become part of a sustainable community dedicated to advancing dialogue between science, media and the public.